keep3r-network/ff/disclosures/Incident Disclosure 2023-12-19.md

 1. As of 23.12.18 majority of outstanding Fixed Forex assets borrowed are held by two permissioned contracts `0x6B419752c453D0B83bc1B465077043347cb3C576` & `0x8338Aa899fB3168598D871Edc1FE2B4F0Ca6BBEF` accounting for 98% of all ibEUR borrowing.
 Due to this, a change in the level of ibEUR supply in Iron Bank would have no material impact on peg defense or maintenance of peg balance for ibEUR or any other Fixed Forex assets borrowed (ibAUD, ibJPY).
 2. The Iron Bank team did not inform Keep3r that a third party had been permissioned to borrow Fixed Forex assets uncollateralized
 3. The third party contract had no safeguards in place to ensure stabilization of peg of assets, destabilizing the market value of Fixed Forex assets
-4. The Iron Bank team did not respond to request to comment on permission of contract when request raised on 23.12.18 until 23.12.19 commenting that borrower "is a competent, trusted part who IB had previously worked with and setup a uncollateralized borrow contract as IB has done in the past... the contract is a migration/upgrade of an existing partnership, not a new one.." (sic)
-5. The Iron Bank team also confirmed the following details;
+4. The Iron Bank team also confirmed the following details;
    - The borrowing contract has no check for peg before borrow and LP entry
    - The borrowing contract has no permissions or credit limit to borrow other assets from Iron Bank (i.e. non-Fixed Forex assets)
    - The borrowing contract is backed by the underlying Curve LP tokens.
 Borrowed principle cannot be removed.
 Only the farmed/earned CRV/CVX can be removed